The Importance of Packing Slips in WooCommerce

 A packing slip is a document that has all the order details necessary for a fulfillment station or warehouse to process and ship products.
 It is also used in restaurant kitchens and physical stores where the product or service is typically received rather than shipped, or delivered at some future date, such as catering for a business event.

 Your staff can confirm they’re shipping the right items by comparing the packing slip with the purchase order.
 This helps make order processing and shipping more precise and efficient.
-When customers receive the product they paid for, and not a wrong item, they’re satisfied with your company.
+When customers receive the product they paid for, and not the wrong item, they’re satisfied with your company.

 A WooCommerce packing slip print is different from a PDF invoice or receipt.
-Packing slip hard copies indicate the items in an order list and serve as a reference for your staff.
+Packing slip hard copies include the items in an order list and serve as a reference for your staff.
 PDF invoices or receipts are meant for customers, who need them for record-keeping and financial paperwork.

 The contents of a packing slip depend on the particular business and product or service.
 It can include product information like quantity of items, SKU, dimensions, weight, specific customer instructions, and more.
 These details are easily customizable to your requirements – so long as you have the right solution.
-We’ll get to that in a minute.

 Why use packing slips?